andreasvc/disco-dop/docs/params.rst

         only A is used to match against this sequence.
 Also, ``labelfun`` is first applied to the label, if given.
 Can be used to filter out modifiers, s.t. the context contains only required elements.
-    :param direction: if True, mark the the direction of the binarization with l, r, or m; l is everything before the head, r to the right, and m just before introducing the head.
+    :direction: if True, mark the the direction of the binarization with l, r, or m; l is everything before the head, r to the right, and m just before introducing the head.